DETAILED ACTION

 In the event the determination of the status of the application as subject to AIA 35 U.S.C.
 102 and 103 (or as subject to pre-AIA 35 U.S.C.
 102 and 103) is incorrect, any correction of the statutory basis (i.e., changing from AIA to pre-AIA ) for the rejection will not be considered a new ground of rejection if the prior art relied upon, and the rationale supporting the rejection, would be the same under either status.

-Regarding claim 1, Overes discloses a prosthetic spinal implant (Abstract), comprising:
+Regarding claim 1, Makwana discloses a prosthetic spinal implant (Abstract), comprising:

-but is silent regarding a flexible core between the first endplate component and the second endplate component, wherein the flexible core fills around the interlocking component of the first endplate component and the interlocking component of the second endplate component.
+a flexible core (ref.
+3) between the first endplate component and the second endplate component (Fig. 5), wherein the flexible core extends through the one or more cavities and into one or more internal reservoirs formed within at least one of the first endplate component and the second endplate component (see remarked Fig. 5 below).

 PNG